 (Bonus Read: Should You Include Your Date Of Birth On Your Resume?)

-Once upon a time writing professional profiles of resumes in the 3rd person was considered to be the gold standard of resume writing.
+Once upon a time, writing professional profiles of resumes in the third person was considered to be the gold standard of resume writing.

 Now it’s considered old-fashioned.

 Your Professional Profile is the introduction to your brand and needs to paint a picture of you as a relatable professional person—in your voice.

 “John is a seasoned Entrepreneur with 20 years’ success in business leadership.
 He is recognised for his energetic approach in transforming start-up ventures into multimillion-dollar entities.”